Swedish Wikipedia

 It counts active users, including one year-elected administrators.
-Editing collaborations with other interintelligable Scandinavian languages editions is organised by the Skanwiki project.
+As with other editions, since the 2010s, editing has been assisted by bots.
 In 2014, it topped relatively as the second largest after English Wikipedia.
-As with some other editions, the majority of articles are generated by bots, nearly 68% by 2023.
-Since its beginning in the early 2000s, the content quality assessments have generally gradually improved along with the rest of Wikipedia.
+As of 2026, it ranked as the 24th most visited Wikipedia language version.

 Shortly after the creation of the English Wikipedia on 15 January 2001, more language editions were discussed.
-The decision to create the Swedish Wikipedia is estimated to around April 2001, then as the 4th language.
-The Swedish Wikipedia was started on 21 May 2001 as the 13th Wikipedia edition.
-Instrumental Swedish co-founders were Linus Tolke, who partook in the prototype launch, and Dan Koehl, first system operator who pioneered the contemporary installment, corpus, and community.
-The "Thing", Wikipedia's first akin to an arbitration committee, effectively made the Swedish Wikipedia its first independent franchise.
+The Swedish Wikipedia was started on 21 May 2001 as the 4th Wikipedia edition.
+Instrumental Swedish co-founders were Linus Tolke, who partook in its prototype launch, and Dan Koehl, first system operator who pioneered the contemporary platform, corpus, and community including the "thing", which set a precedent as the earliest form of arbitration committee in the history of Wikipedia, effectively making Swedish Wikipedia the first independent franchise not directly controlled by Jimmy Wales.

 The Swedish Wikipedia is owned by the Wikimedia Foundation, an American nonprofit organisation, along with the other language editions.
-It is supported locally by the national chapter Wikimedia Sweden, founded in 2007 by among others Lennart Guldbrandsson, and Lars Aronsson.
+It is supported locally by the national chapter Wikimedia Sweden, headquartered in Stockholm, founded in 2007 by Lennart Guldbrandsson, and Lars Aronsson.